KinkyMakers/OSSM-hardware/Documentation/Safety and Design Guide.md

 **Guidance for builders**

 -	Get to know your 3D printer and filament.
 For critical parts print with thicker walls, larger layer heights and hotter temperatures than normal to maximize strength.
 Resin printers do not typically create strong enough prints to be used safely.
 -	Think about finishing and sharp edges.
-An OSSM is frequently used with minimal clothing and users are frequently distracted.
+An OSSM is frequently used with minimal clothing and users are often distracted.
--	Try to avoid relying on the user of the OSSM “to do the right thing” and work around build deficiencies or missing parts such as covers.
+-	Try to avoid relying on the user of the OSSM to "do the right thing” and work around build deficiencies or missing parts such as covers.

 **Guidance for users**